threefoldtech/info_grid/src/farmerbot/farmerbot.md

 With the minimum Ubuntu Full VM requirements, it currently costs 0.25TFT/hour to run with the Planetary Network (Date: 24-03-23).
 This should suffice to run the farmerbot.
 This is around 180 TFT/month.
 Of course, check for yourselves if the costs are correct.

-Note: The account that you are using to deploy the farmerbot needs to have at least 1 TFT available.
-This will cover the transaction fees over the TFChain.
+Note: The account that you are using to deploy the farmerbot needs to have some TFT available.
+Every time the farmerbot has to wakeup a node or shutdown a node it will have to call the chain and thus execute a transaction.
+The account executing those transactions will be billed (transaction fees).

 ***
 ## Configuration